poulsp/docker-Alice-Linux-x86/README.md

 - `cp snips.toml.example` into `root/Docker/host_volumes/config/snips.toml`.
 - cd to root directory where the docker-compose.yml is.
   - Enter `bash install.sh`
+    With `bash install.sh` you get the right UID and GID in the container.

 - It will now build the images, on my Ubuntu it takes about 6-8 minutes from start to Alice is up and running.
 - When finished building the images you enter `docker-compose up -d`.